two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

 And that’s not really what you need or want.

-You just need to get stuff off of your chest and get it all out.
+You just need to get stuff off of your chest.

-So find a good friend that you can vent everything out to!
+So find a good friend that you can share your woes with.

 Full Board and Committee Chairs